 Lots of love,

 If you are overseas or want to get the best Childbirth Education on a budget don’t forget you can participate in the power of She Births® via our amazing Home Study course.
-Purchase now via the website and begin your journey straight away.
+Purchase the Online Course now and begin your journey straight away.

 Sessions run 2-4pm each day in weeks beginning June 1st and June 8th (but June 8th is a public holiday, so we have June 19th as a make up for that session).
 Lunch/tea and biscuits and a parking permit too.
 All children are welcome.